-The factors discussed below are cautionary statements that identify important factors and risks that could cause actual results to differ materially from those anticipated by the forward-looking statements contained in this Form 10-Q. For more information, see the "Forward-Looking Statements" section of this Form 10-Q. You should carefully consider the risks and uncertainties described below, together with all of the other information included in this Form 10-Q, in considering our business and prospects.
-Many of the following risks and uncertainties have been, and may continue to be, exacerbated by the Covid-19 pandemic and any worsening of the global business and economic environment as a result.
+The factors discussed below are cautionary statements that identify important factors and risks that could cause actual results to differ materially from those anticipated by the forward-looking statements contained in this Form 10-Q. For more information, see the Forward-Looking Statements within this Form 10-Q. You should carefully consider the risks and uncertainties described below, together with all of the other information included in this Form 10-Q, in considering our business and prospects.
 The risks and uncertainties described below are not the only ones facing Amkor.
 Additional risks and uncertainties not presently known to us or that we currently deem immaterial may also adversely affect our business operations.
 The occurrence of any of the risks and uncertainties described below could materially and adversely affect our business, liquidity, results of operations, financial condition or cash flows.